The admission requirements and other information listed on this page apply to both full-time and part-time admission status.

 Read more about applying to Lethbridge College as a mature student.

-Transcripts from post-secondary institutions must be issued in a sealed envelope, signed by the institution and bear the official seal.
-At your request, an official transcript is sent directly from the institution to Admissions at Lethbridge College.
+Transcripts from post-secondary institutions can be accepted digitally if sent to Lethbridge College directly from the institution or by mail.
+If received by mail, the transcript must be issued in a sealed envelope, signed by the institution and bear the official seal.
+At your request, an official transcript is sent directly from the institution to the Admissions Office at Lethbridge College.

 Diplomas and/or courses completed through home education will not be used for admission unless the courses have been reported through the appropriate Ministry of Education.
 Home-Schooled applicants may use the Mature admission route (described above) to satisfy basic admission requirements, without having to meet the age criterion.